unpoller/unpoller.github.io/documentation/docs/install/dockercompose.md

 - Save it as `unifi-poller.conf` in the local location you use for Docker storage in a folder called `unifi-poller`

 :::important
-Whichever alternative you choose make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios` (that is, a UDM-Pro, UDM, or Ckoudkey with modern firmware)
+When configuring make sure that you do **not** include `:8443` on the url of the controller if you are using `unifios`.
+Those are: UDM Pro, UDM, or CkoudKey with recent firmware.
 :::